tyjenkins12/ResearchPaperSummarizer/README.md

 # Research Paper Summarizer (2025 Edition)

-AI-powered research paper summarization with personalized newsletters and automated preference learning.
+AI-powered research paper summarization with a personalized in-app research feed, daily TL;DR headlines, and automated preference learning.

 ## About This Project